 What does it mean when we say someone is successful?
 Most often, when we hear this word we think on a global scale.
 We think of the richest people in the world at large.
 The likes of Oprah Winfrey, Bill Gates, Mark Zuckerberg, Jay-Z, you name it- all come to mind.
 Or all the millionaires we can think of in our local communities.
 But does someone’s net worth be the prism by which we measure success?
-Or how much money they have in the bank?
+Or how much money do they have in the bank?
 I asked my husband how he’d define a successful person and he said; someone who was excelling in their chosen field and was consequently generating income from the said field.
 Again, money was the overall indicator that success had been attained.
-In the eyes of many, material wealth and success are not mutually exclusive
+In the eyes of many, material wealth and success are not mutually exclusive.

 A few years ago, I worked for an international non-profit organization as their administrative assistant.
 Funny job title since I didn’t do a lot of administrative tasks.
 I thought of myself more as a communications officer.
 I was in charge of, amongst other things, updating the organization’s websites with relevant content as the need arose.
 On one occasion they decided to profile successful Cameroonians abroad.
 Trailblazers and pacesetters putting Cameroon on the map.

 I thought this was a brilliant idea and I was in ecstasy to meet the candidates and write their stories.
 We picked out a few household names and got to work.
 I had to contact these individuals so we could share their journey to success on the website.
 I knew one of these trailblazers personally.
-While they were making an impact and inspiring young talent in a field that hitherto, many had only ventured timidly, they were no where near material riches.
-If anything, rumour had it they were swimming in debts and unpaid bills.
+While they were making an impact and inspiring young talent in a field that hitherto, many had only ventured into timidly, they were nowhere near material riches.
+If anything, rumour had it they were swimming in debt and unpaid bills.
 But here I was, sharing their success story.
 At that time, I didn’t think too much about it.
 If an international organization could single out this person to profile, surely that person was doing something right.
 I did my job and updated the website.

-One dictionary defines success as: “the favorable or prosperous termination of attempts or endeavors; the accomplishment of one’s goals” I am leaning more towards the definition by Raj Sisodia, professor at Babson College which states: “I define success as living my true purpose and having a positive impact on the lives of people by uplifting them and inspiring them to think and act in ways that they may not have considered before.”
+One dictionary defines success as: “the favourable or prosperous termination of attempts or endeavours; the accomplishment of one’s goals” I am leaning more towards the definition by Raj Sisodia, professor at Babson College which states: “I define success as living my true purpose and having a positive impact on the lives of people by uplifting them and inspiring them to think and act in ways that they may not have considered before.”
 This takes out the money factor which is the standard by which a lot of us measure success.
 This is an encouragement to everyone.
 Let your success in whatever it is you are doing, be evaluated by the impact you are creating.
 Even if it’s just one life you touch, you never know how many other lives that one life will touch.
 Keep pushing.